-The cardiovascular interventional technologist strives to provide optimal patient care.
+The cardiac interventional and vascular interventional technologist strives to provide optimal patient care.

 Patients expect and deserve optimal care during diagnosis and treatment.

 The individual must be educationally prepared and clinically competent as a prerequisite to professional practice.
 Federal and state laws, accreditation standards necessary to participate in government programs, and lawful institutional policies and procedures supersede these standards.